fullStackApp/nodejs-cordova-plugin/testapp/README.md

-# nodejs-mobile-cordova plugin test application
+# nodejs-cordova-plugin plugin test application

 This is a Cordova application designed to run the [Node.js for Mobile Apps Cordova plugin tests](../tests).